Uranium in Niger

 In April 2007 the government said that it aimed for uranium production of 10,500 tU/yr "in the next few years", and named Areva as its strategic partner in uranium development.

-Areva is reported to have been paying royalty on the basis of a product valuation of 27,300 CFA francs ($57) per kilogram, and in 2007 this was increased to 40,000 CFA ($83/kg), plus the provision of 300 tonnes of product for Niger to sell on the open market.
+Areva was reported to have been paying royalty on the basis of a product valuation of 27,300 CFA francs ($57) per kilogram, and in 2007 this was increased to 40,000 CFA ($83/kg), plus the provision of 300 tonnes of product for Niger to sell on the open market.
 This was then sold to Exelon in the USA for $42 million.

 In August 2008 Niger Uranium Ltd announced an inferred resource of 1700 tU at In Gall, this being Samrec-compliant and in shallow sandstone.